Drug addiction: getting help

 - You may need to detox

-- You may be assigned a consultant psychiatrist near Upper Dounreay.
+- You may be assigned a consultant psychiatrist near Ardess.
 They are in overall charge of your care and medication plan.
 They may make suggestions based on your diagnosis for additional medication or individual therapy on top of group work

-- You may then assigned to a group of other addicts etc.
+- You may then assigned to a group of other patients etc.

-- You are then possibly assigned a therapist or support worker/nurse locally in Highland
+- You are then possibly assigned a therapist or support worker/nurse locally in Fermanagh

 - You may be given 12 step recovery literature